wigand-mj/Linear-Equation_Solve-Practice/README.md

 ## TODO
 //new
 - comment everything and make the code pretty for the nice good grade ;)
-- through out unneccessary stuff
+- throw out unneccessary stuff